npmbots/skasbdazjswkadnsaj/README.md

-# YANG COPAD DOSA DOSA DOSA DOSA COPAS DOCA
+# Collection Code from BotIndo#9919
->If you copas my code you are killed by me :v
+>My suggest do not copas my code if you don't have a skill :v
->This is my codeeeee

 ```js
 const dc = require('discord.js')